Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 ### Special Needs

-Students with disabilities who need accommodations in this course are encouraged to contact Disability Services at `+1 814-332-2898`.
-Disability Services is part of the Learning Commons, located in Pelletier Library.
+Students with disabilities who need accommodations in this course are encouraged to contact Disability Services that is part of the Maytum Center for Student Success, located in Pelletier Library.
 Should you need accommodations, contact this office as soon as possible to ensure that approved accommodations are communicated and implemented as quickly as possible.
 This serves everyone involved in providing the best environment for learning and support.